As men age, their testosterone levels drop. It starts happening when men are 30 to 40 years old.

 - Fluid retention

-- Redness and itchiness at the place where testosterone therapy is administered
+- Redness and itchiness at the place where testosterone replacement therapy is administered

 - Allergic reactions to long-acting injection